 See why so many professionals choose National Environmental Trainers for their HAZMAT certification.

-• Immediately download an e-certificate upon completion of the course.
-Wallet card will be mailed.
+Immediately download an e-certificate upon completion of the course.

-• Group discounts are available to parties of three or more people.
+Group discounts are available to parties of two or more people.

 The HAZMAT Specialist course is made up of 14 videos and over 80 interactive modules of award-winning contents.